danielbush/oneput/DEFINITIONS.md

   - A "jsed token" - usually a span tag that wraps consecutive non-whitespace text.
 A cursor deals with TOKEN's (not individual characters).
 - PLACEHOLDER_TOKEN
   - When an F_ELEM that can contain TOKEN's has none, we can insert a PLACEHOLDER_TOKEN .
 This can act as a visual marker or placeholder to show that text could be inserted at this point in the DOM.
+  - In fact we add PLACEHOLDER_TOKEN's to any LINE_SEGMENT if it is exhausted of TOKEN's
 - FOCUS
   - The current F_ELEM that the user has clicked, touched or navigated to.
 This is not a native browser focus because this will conflict with the focus of the input element used in jsed-ui.
 - TOKEN_FOCUS